Alternating minimization algorithm with initialization analysis for r-local and k-sparse unlabeled sensing: Introduction

-where $\P^*$ is the unknown permutation matrix and $\W$ is additive Gaussian noise with $\W_{ij} = \mathcal{N}(0,\sigma^2)$.
-Given scrambled measurements $\Y$ and the measurement matrix $\B$, the unlabeled sensing problem is to estimate the signal $\X^*$.
-This problem is called the single-view (multi-view) unlabeled sensing problem for $m=1 (m>1)$.
+where $\P^* \in \mathbb{R}^{n \times n}$ is the unknown permutation matrix.
+Given $\Y$ and $\B$, the objective is to estimate $\X^*$.
+In this manuscript, $\X^*$ and $\P^*$ denote the underlying unknown parameters of the unlabeled sensing problem.
+If there is no noise, i.e., $\mathbf{W}=\mathbf{0}$, we refer to \eqref{eq:model} as the exact unlabeled sensing problem.